Skip to main content

 • Monitor certificate expiration dates.

-• Plan to submit renewed certificates at least 30 days before expiration.
+• Submit renewed certificates at least 30 days before expiration.

 • Maintain consistent certificate chain order when submitting renewals.